IMG’s Investor Relations team, led by industry expert Karlin Conklin, answers our top investor FAQs.

 As Sponsor, IMG simply facilitates the pooling of your investment with other passive investors’ funds to purchase a tangible commercial real estate asset.

 First, you’ll review our offering documents.
-Then, you decide the amount you wish to invest and track the performance of your investment through the IMG Investor Portal dashboard.
+Then, you decide the amount you wish to invest.
+You may track the performance of your investment through the IMG Investor Portal dashboard.
+To manage where your distributions are received, visit your investor portal Manage Profiles > Payment Methods section.

-Our Tenancy in Common investment offerings are sold as 506(c) securities to accredited investors on a first-fund basis.
+Our apartment investment offerings are sold as 506(c) securities to accredited investors on a first-fund basis.